 We’re kidding (kind of).
 But on a serious note:

 The country is literally covered in hills and mountains, with a solid mix of countryside, farmland, cliffs, and coastal scenery to boot.
-Some of the hikes are well established and marked with trailheads; others are well and truly off-grid — so there really is something for everyone.
+Some of the hikes are well established and marked with trailheads; others are well and truly off-grid.

 Let this article take you through everything you need to know about hiking in Ireland, including the best time to plan hiking trips in Ireland, what to expect from the weather, what to pack, and of course a selection of some of the best hikes and walks around the country.